-60 new cases, senior pupils back to school after Labour Weekend
+60 new cases, senior pupils back to school after Labour weekend

 Yesterday, a record number of community cases was reported - 94 - since the pandemic began in March last year.

-Bloomfield said there were 22 cases that had not yet been linked.
+Director-general of health Dr Ashley Bloomfield said there are 22 cases that have not yet been linked and warned the number of cases are likely to keep rising.

 Forty-two people are in Auckland hospitals today, and one person is in a Waikato hospital.
 Five are in ICU or a high dependency unit.

-The Ministry of Health said there has been an increase in cases on Auckland's North Shore and New Lynn.
+The Ministry said there has been an increase in cases on Auckland's North Shore and New Lynn.

-Bloomfield highlighted the North Shore suburbs of Bayswater, Rosedale and Redvale - the suburb where the now infamous influencer party took place.

 Of the four new cases in Waikato - two are household contacts already in quarantine and the other two are closely linked.